freya022/BotCommands-Wiki/docs/using-commands/Using-localization.md

 Localization templates are going to determine how your localized strings will include runtime values.

 The default localization templates works the same as [Java's MessageFormat](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/text/MessageFormat.html), except it accepts named arguments instead of indexes.
-In a nutshell, you can either have basic templates such as `This message will delete in {delete_time} seconds`, or have complex templates which will accept the argument name, the format type and the format style.
+In a nutshell, you can either have basic templates such as `This message will delete itself in {delete_time} seconds`, or have complex templates which will accept the argument name, the format type and the format style.

 ??? note "Example - `/ban` success message"
     ```json title="/resources/bc_localization/MyCommandsLocalization.json"